-Two-time PKL title-winning coach BC Ramesh has joined the Bengaluru-based outfit as their new head coach.
+Two-time PKL title-winning coach BC Ramesh has joined the Bengaluru-based team as their new head coach.
 BC Ramesh was the assistant coach of the Bulls during their title-winning campaign in 2018-19.
 He returns to the franchise after leading Bengal Warriorz (Season 7) and Puneri Paltan (Season 10) to PKL triumphs.

 Under their newly-appointed head coach, the Bulls were one of the busiest teams at the PKL Season 12 Player Auction and completed a major squad overhaul with plenty of exciting talents.
-With that in mind, let’s assess the strengths and weaknesses of their squad ahead of Season 12.
+Having spent INR 4.949 crore at the auction, the Bulls added a total of 15 players, apart from retaining eight New Young Players (NYPs), in their bid for PKL Season 12 title.

 Strengths

 The Bulls’ formidable defensive unit will be their biggest strength in the upcoming edition of the Pro Kabaddi.
-They have bolstered their defence by acquiring the services of right corner Yogesh Dahiya at the Season 12 Player Auction for a whopping INR 1.125 crore - the most expensive defender in the league’s history.
+They have bolstered their defence by acquiring the services of right corner Yogesh Dahiya at the Season 12 Player Auction for a whopping INR 1.125 crore - the most expensive Indian defender in the PKL auction history.
 Yogesh has been one of the consistent defenders in the last two PKL seasons and has racked up 149 tackle points in 45 matches.

 The PKL Season 6 winners have further strengthened their defence by roping in experienced left corner Ankush Rathee at his base price of INR 30 lac.
-Since his PKL debut in Season 9, Ankush has been one of the top defenders in the league with 227 tackle points in 69 games.
+He made an instant impact in Season 9, earning the Best Defender award in his very first year.
+With 227 tackle points in 69 games, he remains one of PKL’s most consistent and feared defenders.

 The Bulls also snapped up right cover Sanjay Dhull for INR 60 lac and left cover Dheeraj for INR 40.20 lac at the Season 12 Player Auction.